mrdonado/health-nlp-analysis/Readme.md

 If you want to insert an example job into the jobs queue and see what happens, you can use the `put_message.py` utility.
 Just type the following on the console, from the root directory of this project:

-`python put_message.py 'A message that you want to process.'`
+`python3 put_message.py 'A message that you want to process.'`

 Alternatively, `make putmessage` runs exactly that command.